-- The Emergency Shelter on Anderson's Quay, in the heart of Cork's city centre, provides round-the-clock temporary accommodation, care and one-to one supports for 47 people every day.
+- 1,403 different people used Cork Simon Services in 2017. - 1,339 (2016: 1,121, an increase of 19%), different people used Cork Simon's homeless emergency support services throughout 2017. - Outreach service recorded 513 people sleeping rough for at least one night during 2017 an increase of 22%. - On average 53 people were accommodated each night in a Cork Simon Emergency bed in the heart of Cork's city centre, where we provide round-the-clock temporary accommodation, care and one-to one supports every day.
 It is fully occupied every night.
-Most nights throughout 2016 the shelter accommodated up to 53 people, more on occasion.
-362 (2015: 398) people stayed at the Emergency Shelter throughout 2016.
-The occupancy rate was 113%.
-Of those that stayed 22% were women.
-In 2016, 159 people presented for the first time seeking Emergency Shelter and support services. - 737 (2015: 666) people presented to the Day Service during 2016.
-On average 36 people presented each day the majority would be people who are rough sleeping or in a range of temporary housing. - 231 received a range of health care from the adult homeless multi-disciplinary team based in the shelter. - Housing Support Services supported 142 people in their rented housing in 2016.
-28 people were newly housed.
-The team supports by arrangement residents of Galtan Limited, a Cork based social housing association and other formerly homeless people in social, public and private rented sector accommodation as well as in Cork Simon Community's own housing including Cork Simon social rentals. - 78 people lived in the five high-support houses in which Cork Simon provides communal accommodation and on-site round-the-clock supports. - Women accounted for 18% of all people supported across Cork Simon's services in 2016.
-This is up from 14% in 2015. - Volunteers remain at the heart of everything we do.
+339 (2016: 362) different people stayed at the Emergency Shelter throughout 2017.
+The occupancy rate was 113%. - The Soup Run served 12,389 hot meals and provided one-to-one supports to on average 34 (2016: 28) people per night. - 790 (2016: 737) people presented to the Day Service during 2017.
+There was an increase of 10% in number of people presenting each day, the majority would be people who are rough sleeping or in a range of temporary housing. - Housing Support Team supported 113 people in their rented housing in 2017.
+The team supports, by arrangement, residents of Galtan Limited, a Cork based social housing association and other formerly homeless people in social, public and private rented sector accommodation as well as in Cork Simon Community's own housing including Cork Simon social rentals. - 72 people lived in the five high-support houses in which Cork Simon provides communal accommodation and on-site round-the-clock supports. - 14 people were newly housed in long term housing.
+10 people were newly accommodated in transitional/specialist housing. - Women accounted for 18% of all people supported across Cork Simon's services in 2017. - Volunteers remain at the heart of everything we do.
 We are thankful for the volunteers who continue to help improve the quality and effectiveness of all our services for people who are homeless in Cork.
 Over 800 volunteers work alongside our highly trained and experienced staff in reaching out to and supporting people using our services.
 Volunteers are involved in every aspect of Cork Simon's work: in our emergency shelter, visiting people, getting involved in sports, arts and other activities with people, helping people develop life skills like cooking and literacy, and doing office and administration.
 Volunteers join with the Outreach team in providing the Soup Run.
 Volunteers organise and participate in a variety of events including flag days and collections, and community based events to help raise funds.
-The Board of Directors are all volunteers.
+The Board of directors are all volunteers.